<big>Glossary of Painting Terms</big>(As of July 2003)

 Fillers

-They are finely divided, insoluble substances, mainly increasing the solid content.
+They are finely divided, insoluble substances that mainly increase the solid content.

-components that increase the properties of a coating material.
-They are of no use whatsoever.
+enhancing components of a coating material.
+They serve no purpose whatsoever.

 not only as a cheap filler, but also have other desirable properties.